 If you choose to accept it, then you are rewarding their failure with your time and attention.

-Remember, as a masculine man your greatest assets are your Time & Attention.
+Remember, as a man your greatest assets are your Time & Attention.

 Walking this path will put you into conflict with many of your friends and family.
 When you start to think that it is the wrong path, I want you to remember this.

-As a masculine man you will be judged on what it is you do, not what you say.
+As aman you will be judged on what it is you do, not what you say.